Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Issuing of refunds

-Practical Training Solutions reserves the right to cancel or postpone a practical or training session due to circumstances beyond our control.
+Practical Training Solutions reserves the right to cancel or postpone a practical session due to circumstances beyond our control.
 If Practical Training Solutions is required to cancel or postpone a session it will offer the learner / client the option to rebook on the next available session.
 We will work with learner / client on a case by case basis to find a solution.

 International student eligibility